Slow Metabolism and Weight Gain-- how to corect it

 That's less than two hours of exercise weekly.
 Thirty or sixty minutes of mild cardio once a week is optional, but it's also a good idea.

 Our tried and tested methods are extremely effective at promoting weight loss that lasts.
 If you are not already using them, what’s the easiest way to begin using them?
-On this website we provide you with all the free programs and information that you will need.
+On this website, we provide you with all the free programs and information that you will need.
 If you have not read the other pages on metabolism for weight loss, please do so.
 (Their links are also awaiting you near the bottom of this page.)

+Realize the following important fact: those of us who live in developed countries today do not live in an environment that helps us to boost our metabolism and achieve lasting weight loss.
 Everything seems to conspire against us, which is why at least two-thirds of us are too fat.

 Therefore, it is wise to improve your environment.
 Improving your personal environment will make a critical difference in improving your odds of achieving lasting weight loss.